 With good tooling, solid organizational discipline, and valuable business cases, it seems inevitable in that these changes would gain organization-wide adoption.
 The fact that it seems obvious in retrospect makes it no less impressive.

 The organizational changes are profound.
 All parties can appreciate it, especially when remembering the way things used to be.
-Thinking back on the manual component evaluation process that preceded the Nexus Platform, McArthur says, "I can't even imagine what it would be like these days to go back to a manual process.
+Thinking back on the manual component evaluation process that preceded the Sonatype Platform, McArthur says, "I can't even imagine what it would be like these days to go back to a manual process.
 I can't even think of how long that would take because back in the days when we were doing it manually we purposefully used less open source software because it was so painful."

 There is perhaps no better sign of a successful transformation than the old ways of doing things becoming unthinkable, thanks to the efficiency of the current state.